-Shelley Watson was raised in Tucson, is a graduate of Canyon del Oro High School, and holds a Bachelor of Science degree in Business Administration from Arizona State University.
-She began her career at the American Heart Association where she was Executive Director of the Southern Arizona Region, and VP for Research & Community Programs for the state of Arizona.
-Most recently, Watson was the COO of CapitalQuest, Inc., a fundraising consulting firm, where she partnered with community leaders and led capital campaigns that raised more than $750 million for nonprofits nationwide.
-Shelley has served on several nonprofit boards, including 7 years on the board of Ronald McDonald House Charities of Southern Arizona, where she served a term as Board President.
+Shelley Watson was raised in Tucson and holds a Bachelor of Science degree in Business Administration from Arizona State University.
+She began her career at the American Heart Association where she was Executive Director of the Southern Arizona Region, and VP for Research & Community Programs for the Arizona Affiliate.
+Prior to joining SALC, Watson was the COO of a national fundraising consulting firm, where she partnered with community leaders and led capital campaigns that raised more than $750 million for nonprofits from Alaska to Maine.
+Shelley serves on the boards of several nonprofit organizations including Sister Jose Women’s Center, Expect More Arizona, Achieve60AZ, and is a past board president of Ronald McDonald House Charities of Southern Arizona.

 Nicole P. Barraza is originally from Nogales, Sonora and is a graduate of Salpointe Catholic High School.
 She received her Bachelor of Arts in Political Science from Wellesley College, and her Master’s and Ph.D. from Stanford University in Sociolinguistics and Peninsular Literature.
 Prior to joining SALC, Nicole was a Spanish instructor at Pima Community College.
 She was selected as a 2020 Flinn-Brown Fellow by the Arizona Center for Civic Leadership at the Flinn Foundation.